 Throughout the catchments of the western lakes, barriers have been identified on inflowing and outflowing channels.
-IFI have initiated analysis of these man-made structures such as weirs, bridges and culverts to categorise the severity of each structure to ecological connectivity and fish passage.
+IFI have initiated analysis of these manmade structures such as weirs, bridges and culverts to categorise the severity of each structure to ecological connectivity and fish passage.
 This information is vital to the formulation of habitat restoration plans as the restriction of access for fish to vital spawning and nursery habitats is a determining factor in the progression and prioritisation of individual plans.

-The removal and modification of man-made barriers is part of a Europe-wide programme (AMBER) which will overlap with this one ensuring that barriers are made accessible to fish migration in the most efficient manner through the lifetime of the Western Lakes Plan.
+The identification of man-made barriers is part of a Europe-wide programme (AMBER) which has highlighted major barriers in some of the channels in the western lake catchments.
+A programme of barrier mitigation is now underway which will dovetail with this one, ensuring that as many barriers as possible are made accessible to fish migration in the most efficient manner through the lifetime of the Western Lakes Plan.